trg404/CPBook/finance.md

  Another important part of ratio analysis is _trend analysis_ which means looking at how the ratios have changed over time.
 This helps tell the analyst whether or not the company is improving it's performance over time.

+### Dividends

+Dividends ar defines as payments amde by the company to it's shareholders to give thema  portion of the firm's Net Income.
+Dividends are normally paid on a per share basis.

+Only 2 thigns a firm can do with net income
+1. Pay them to share holders as dividends
+2. Retain them in the company (Retained Earnings)

+Divided Payout Ratio is defined as the percentage of net income that the company pays to it's shareholders as a dividend.

+Divident Payout Ratio (b) = Dividends / Net Income

+- Retention Ratio
+  - The percentage of Net Income that a firm retains in the company
+  - Retention Ratio (RR) = 1 - b (Payout Ratio)

+### Forecasting

+- Return on Assets
+  - measure how effective the company has been in using its assets to generate net income.
+- Return on Equity
+  - measures how effective the company has been using it's equity to generate net income

+ROE is what the company's sustainable growth rate (SGR) is based on.

+- Percentage of Sales
+  - method of forecasting used by many company to develop forecasted income statements and balance sheets (called Pro-Forma Financials) by using the percnetage of gorwth forecasted in Sales and apply that gorwth rate to any forecast any account that change sas sales change (called a spontaneous account)
+  - A firm can determine how much additional funding will be necesrary to support the forecasted change in sales.

+- Growth in Sales
+  - Sales Growth Rate is what is used to forecast the income statement and blaance sheet using the Pecentage of slaes method of forecasting .
+All spontaneous accounts are changed by the Sales of Growth rate.
+The change in Spontaneous accounts also drive sthe forecast of the discretionary accounts.
+  - Sales Growth Rate - Forecasted Sales / Last Year's Sales - 1

+- Spontaneous Accounts
+  - income statement or balance sheet account that changes as sales change
+1. Income Statement accounts